GoogleCloudPlatform/cluster-toolkit/docs/hybrid-slurm-cluster/demo-with-cloud-controller-instructions.md

 # Hybrid Slurm Cluster Demonstration With GCP Static Cluster

 ## Description
-These instructions step through the setup and execution of a demo of the HPC Toolkit hybrid module.
+These instructions step through the setup and execution of a demo of the Cluster Toolkit hybrid module.
 In this process you will:

 * Setup networking and internal DNS peering between 2 GCP projects
-* Deploy a [static cluster](#deploy-a-static-cluster) that will simulate an on-premise cluster using the HPC Toolkit and [SchedMD's Slurm on GCP][slurm-gcp] terraform modules.
+* Deploy a [static cluster](#deploy-a-static-cluster) that will simulate an on-premise cluster using the Cluster Toolkit and [SchedMD's Slurm on GCP][slurm-gcp] terraform modules.
-* Create and deploy a hybrid deployment directory using the HPC Toolkit
+* Create and deploy a hybrid deployment directory using the Cluster Toolkit
 * Run through a few manual steps of integrating the hybrid configurations created with the hybrid deployment directory.
 * Test the new hybrid controller.

 These instructions are provided for demonstration purposes only.
-This process may serve as a first step in evaluating the HPC Toolkit's hybrid slurm module for use with an on-premise slurm-cluster.
+This process may serve as a first step in evaluating the Cluster Toolkit's hybrid slurm module for use with an on-premise slurm-cluster.

 > **Warning:** The [hybrid module][hybridmodule] is in active development and